TomGeorgi/Ubiquitous-Computing/Laboratory_Two/Documentation.md

 -
     The developed autonomous feature is called `tracking`.
-    In the so-called `replay-mode` it records all values which are passed on to the motors (steering motor, speed motor).
-The `replay-mode` can be switched on and off at will.
-After the `replay-mode` has been terminated, the recording can be played forward or backward using the keys.
-If the `replay-mode` is activated, a new recording is started.
+    In the so-called `record-mode` it records all values which are passed on to the motors (steering motor, speed motor).
+The `record-mode` can be switched on and off at will.
+After the `record-mode` has been terminated, the recording can be played forward or backward using the following keys:

+    - The ⬛-Key replays the recording
+    - The ◯-Key replays the recorded track in reverse

+    If the `record-mode` is activated, a new recording is started.
 Only the last recording will be stored.